ATOMNFT/CM-Box/README.md

  <hr>

 ## 3D files
   <b>Head over to the <a href=https://github.com/ATOMNFT/CM-Box/tree/main/STL%20Files>3D files</a> section to download the stl files need to print the CM-Box.
-The files are olny for the 1 micro usb version at this time,/b>
+The files are only for the 1 micro usb version at this time.</b>

   ![Front](Images/CMB1.jpg) ![Stand](Images/CMB2.jpg) ![Stand](Images/CMB3.jpg) ![Stand](Images/CMB4.jpg)
   <br>